mirabdullah541/Assignments-Quizzes-Tracker/README.md

 ## 📌 What Is This?

-**Fall-2024-B** is a lightweight, single-file web application built for a university class section.
+**This web app** is a lightweight, single-file web application built for a university class section.
 Any student can open the link and instantly:

 - See all upcoming assignments and quizzes posted by classmates
 - Add new items that appear live for everyone